compgenomicslab/TreeProfiler/README.md

 - `--barplot-scale` is the parameter to set the scale of barplot, if not given, the scale will be the maximum value of the property.

+- `--barplot-colorby` set the color of barplot by the a categorical property from metadata.[default: None]

 ```
 treeprofiler plot \
 -t basic_example1_annotated.ete \